Coros Pace Pro review: the first AMOLED Coros watch is a winner

 The Coros Pace Pro is an important addition to the brand’s range.
 It’s the first Coros watch with an AMOLED display, which are becoming the norm on the best sports watches, and it’s packed with features that will help it compete with mid-range rivals like the Garmin Forerunner 265 and Suunto Race S, like offline maps and long battery life in a lightweight design.

-It’s a big step up in price on the Coros Pace 3, but you are getting a major design upgrade and some new features with the Pace Pro.
-I’ve been out for a first run with the watch ahead of its launch, here my initial thoughts on its design and sports tracking, and how it compares with options from other brands.
+It’s a big step up in price on the Coros Pace 3, but you are getting a major design upgrade and some new features with the Pace Pro and I do think it offers value for money.
+I’ve been wearing the watch for over a month for my full Coros Pace Pro review, and it’s an excellent watch.

 Coros Pace Pro cheat sheet